eaglezoli/obsidian/10. Bilateral/Research Log.md

 		- Do analysis for each feature

 - **Generalised Additive Model (GAM)**
-	- Textbook gam graphics outdated
+	- Textbook gam doesn't show both vessels in one graph, also graphics  outdated
 	- [This](https://stackoverflow.com/questions/75502600/visualize-generalized-additive-model-gam-in-r) looks better
 		- Plotted fitted values with confidence intervals ✔️
 		- Plotted difference bands with spot tests (chatGPT) ✔️